seanking/seanking.github.io/_posts/2016-01-26-Destructuring-Arrays-and-Objects-in-ES2015.md

 ---
 layout: post
-title: "Destructuring Arrays and Objects in ES2015/ES6"
+title: Destructuring Arrays and Objects in ES2015/ES6
+redirect_from: news/2016/1/24/destructing-arrays-and-objects-in-es2015/
 ---

 ## Destructuring Arrays and Objects in ES2015